Why Pastured Pork Is the Healthy Choice

 Sustainable Farming Practices

 These sustainable farming practices on small pastured-pork farms also benefit the public’s health.
-Smaller farms avoid crowded, unsanitary living conditions that create the need for repeated antibiotic treatments.
-(The upside: Less exposure to antibiotics decreases instances of drug-resistant bacteria.)
-Keeping smaller numbers of pastured pork also means less impact to the environment from manure buildup and runoff into lakes, rivers, streams, and other bodies of water.
+Smaller farms avoid crowded, unsanitary living conditions that create the need for repeated antibiotic treatments and as such, less exposure to antibiotics decreases the spread of drug-resistant bacteria.
+Keeping smaller numbers of pigs on farms that are raised in natural conditions also means less of a negative impact to the environment from manure buildup and runoff into lakes, rivers, streams, and other bodies of water.

-We recognize that there are many food options available and choosing to eat meat or not is a personal choice, even the purchase of conventional meat and dairy products is up to the individual.
-However, understanding the nutritional value of real foods that are produced in an ethical manner and choosing to eat them certainly helps to optimize good health.
-When choosing real foods like pastured pork, here are a few tips:
+Understanding the nutritional value of real food that is produced in an ethical manner and the way nature designed it certainly helps to optimize good health.
+When choosing more natural foods like pastured pork, here are a few considerations:

-- Find local independent family farms that raise and sell pastured pork.
+• Find local independent family farms that raise and sell pastured pork.
 Localharvest.org and eatwild.com are great resources for finding farms in your area.
-Many local pastured-pork producers make their products available at Farmers’ Markets and they also endeavor to preserve the longevity of heritage hog breeds.
+Many local pastured-pork producers make their products available at farmers’ markets and try to preserve the longevity of heritage hog breeds.

-- You may not see “pastured pork” on the packaging because it’s not a true certification label.
+• You may not see “pastured pork” on the packaging because it’s not a true certification label.
 The term pastured pork is usually synonymous with pork produced on small, local independent farms.
-If you are unable to find pastured pork at a Farmers’ Market or at a natural health food store, look for the term Organic and/or the following packaging terms when purchasing pork because these terms have a lot of value:
+If you are unable to find pastured pork at a farmers’ market or at a natural health food store, look for the term organic and/or the following packaging terms when purchasing pork because these terms have value:

-- Watch for the label natural or all natural: USDA Natural Standards by definition only prohibit the use of artificial ingredients, coloring ingredients, or chemicals and require minimal meat processing.
-However, the term natural does not encompass the same living and health standards as true pasture-raised pork or organic pork.
+• Watch for the label natural or all natural: USDA Natural Standards by definition only prohibit the use of artificial ingredients, coloring ingredients, or chemicals and require minimal meat processing.
+The term natural does not encompass the same living and health standards as pasture-raised pork or organic pork.

-Be sure to watch for our upcoming WFP Pastured Pork YouTube video, where Dr. Jeremy Wiseman tours Richardson Farms, a local independent family farm, to learn how they raise and produce their true pastured pork.
+Watch our WFP YouTube video at Richardson Farms to learn how they raise and produce their pastured pork.

 Not Just the Cows: Pastured Pork and Poultry. paeloleap.com.
 Retrieved July 6, 2017 from https://paleoleap.com/just-cows-pastured-pork-poultry/